PipeOpsHQ/pipeops-k8-agent/docs/getting-started/installation.md

 kubectl get pods -n pipeops-monitoring
 ```

 You should see the agent pod in `Running` state.
-If monitoring was installed, you'll also see Prometheus, Grafana, Loki, and OpenCost pods.
+If monitoring was installed, you'll also see Prometheus, Grafana, Loki pods.

 ### Step 4: Join Additional Worker Nodes (Optional)